 “Maybe!”
 Precious replied with slight annoyance at her dismissive tone, Two years ago there was a waitress here, Melody.
 And a young man from Croatia was here, and she is now married to him.”

 “But I agree, placing all my hopes in finding a man to take me away is not realistic.
 The odds of it happening twice are slim.
 Even if it does, the chances of getting to pursue my dreams by marrying a foreigner, are even less.
 Most of the guests here are older or couples.
-There are not enough young, handsome, rich and single men visiting here.”
+There aren’t many young, handsome, rich and single men visiting here.”

-Precious gave a hollow laugh to accent her words, “But what other hope is there?”
+Precious gave a hollow laugh to emphasize her words, “But what other hope is there?”

 She added wryly, “I do not have much time left, a man here is paying Lobola to my uncle for me.
-I do not want him, but once the payment is finished there will be much pressure on me to marry him.”
+I don’t want him, but once the payment is finished there will be much pressure on me to marry him.”

 “To tell you the truth,” she continued, “At times I have been so desperate to get things going I even contemplated running away and entering Europe illegaly.
 I had read about the boat people, and how they seldom get sent back to Africa.

-But I did not go because, Melody, and her foreign husband, they returned to Africa.
+I didn’t go because, Melody, that maid I told you about, and her foreign husband, they returned to Africa.